14 Best Things to Do in Michigan City IN

 Where to Eat

-Visitor Tip: Beach season (approx Memorial Day- Labor Day) is the busiest time of year in Michigan City.
-During this time, some restaurants may not offer carryout due to the high volume of in-restaurant traffic.
+• Beach season (approximately Memorial Day—Labor Day) is the busiest time of year in Michigan City.
+Due to the high volume of in-restaurant traffic, some restaurants do not offer carryout during this time.

-In addition, some restaurants may close or reduce hours outside of the peak season when business is slower.
-Be sure to verify hours of operation before you head out.
+• Some restaurants close or reduce hours outside beach season when business is slower.
+Verify hours of operation before you head out.

 Dune Billies Beach Cafe